solutionforest/workflow-engine-laravel/README.md

 **A modern, type-safe workflow engine for Laravel built with PHP 8.3+ features**

-Create powerful business workflows with a beautiful, fluent API.
-Turn complex processes into simple, maintainable code.
+Create powerful business workflows with simple, maintainable code.

 ## ✨ Why Choose This Workflow Engine?

-- 🎨 **Beautiful Fluent API** - Write workflows that read like documentation
+- 🎨 **Simple & Intuitive** - Array-based workflow definitions that are easy to understand
-- 🔒 **Type Safety First** - Built with readonly properties, enums, and strong typing
+- 🔒 **Type Safety First** - Built with enums, strong typing, and modern PHP features
-- ⚡ **Lightning Fast** - Modern PHP 8.3+ features for optimal performance
+- ⚡ **Laravel Native** - Seamless integration with Laravel's ecosystem and helpers
-- 🧩 **Laravel Native** - Seamless integration with Laravel's ecosystem
+- 🧩 **Extensible** - Easy to extend with custom actions and storage adapters
-- 📚 **Easy to Learn** - 70% less code than traditional workflow engines
+- 📚 **Well Tested** - Comprehensive test suite with real-world examples

 ---